‘Walking Dead’: Lauren Cohan On Season 7 Finale, Glenn Rhee, And Death Dinners

 A post shared by The Walking Dead (@amcthewalkingdead) on

 As previously reported by the Inquisitr, several cast members have come forward with statements about The Walking Dead Season 7 finale.
 Danai Gurira, who plays Michonne, was one of them.
-She called the upcoming episode, titled “The First Day Of The Rest Of Your Life” heart-stopping and powerful.
+She called the upcoming episode, titled “The First Day Of The Rest Of Your Life,” heart-stopping and powerful.

 In a separate interview, Norman Reedus, who portrays Daryl Dixon on TWD, used a Braveheart reference.
 For those that are unfamiliar with the 1995 film, it is about fighting to the death for freedom.
 Sounds pretty similar to what the Alexandrians are trying to do with Negan and the Saviors.